-As of 2018, email is generally transmitted without proper transport encryption.
+As of 2019, email is still generally transmitted without proper transport encryption.
 DANE is a proposed standard that has the potential to make widespread email transport encryption a reality.
 Halon, the MTA for service providers, have supported DANE since 2015.

 DANE for SMTP does not only provide a trust scheme (like the certificate authority system) using DNSSEC, but also the means to know if a domain supports encrypted email transfer.
 Halon supports DANE since 2015.